VMDL/NLU-Assignement-1/README.md

 # Note

-Because of an errata corrige in the second Table of the performance in the Report file, I re-uploaded it
+Because of an errata corrige in the second Table about performances, classifiers and features in the Report file, I re-uploaded it